 We use our estimated model to decompose the news content in the large negative cost releases.
-At monthly frequencies, we find the majority (57%) of the surplus news from large negative cost releases is passed on to Treasury valuations.
-The remaining 43% is absorbed by an increase in investors' expectations of future outstanding debt.
-The effect on real discount rates is small, partly reflecting the offsetting responses of expected inflation and nominal discount rate components.
-In addition, Fed policiesce with long-term interest rate targets may offset the effects on nominal discount rates within the month.
+At monthly frequencies, the majority (57%) of the deficit news over the next 10 years from large negative cost releases is unbacked and passed on to Treasury valuations.
+The remaining 43% of surplus news is mostly absorbed by an increase in investors' expectations of the future debt value in 10 years, capturing the revision in expectations of long-run surplus policy that only partially offsets the deficit news.

+The effect on real discount rates is small, which is consistent with the offsetting responses of expected inflation and nominal discount rate components documented in our event studies.
+In addition, Fed policies with long-term interest rate targets may offset the effects on nominal discount rates within the month.
 According to our estimates, the negative Treasury value responses to large negative cost releases primarily reflect investors updating their beliefs about the aggregate surplus process and the parameters governing it.